-Prior to 2008, Americans are drowning themselves with mortgage debts, either via flipping with zero down-payment or refinancing their houses for extra cash to spend on holidays.
+Prior to 2008, Americans were drowning themselves with mortgage debts, either via flipping with zero down-payment or refinancing their houses for extra cash to spend on holidays.
 After the Great Recession, it was Asia’s turn to drown themselves in housing debt as seen in Singapore, Hong Kong, Malaysia, China, Australia, India, and more.

 Depending on who you talked to, those into the property industry will convince you there is no property bubble and the sudden spike in value is none other than demand and lack of supply.
 Is there a property bubble in Asia?
 If so, when will the bubble burst?
 Nobody knows, until it is too late.

 Real estate is an imperishable asset, ever increasing in value.
-It is the most solid security that human ingenuity had devised.
+It is the most solid security that human ingenuity has devised.
 It is the basis of all security and about the only indestructible security. – Russell Sage